The jury evaluates the quality of the projects' design / architecture, and its long and/or short term value for people, profit and the planet.

 - Environmental value

 How does the project affect the environment?
 The jury will be looking for solutions that are responsibly produced, demonstrate clever use of resources and that do not harm the environment.

 Is the project profitable?
 The jury will be looking for projects that contribute to economic value creation through eg. new business models and markets, circularity, savings, increased exports, etc.

-Among recipients of the DOGA Award, the jury selects those projects with an especially significant social, environmental and economic effect for the DOGA Honorary Award.
+Among the recipients of the DOGA Award, the jury identifies projects with an especially significant value to society, the environment and the economy, and nominates those to receive our highest hanging award: the DOGA Honorary Award.